Code-Institute-Submissions/MS1-Portfolio-4/README.md

 -   Responsive on all device sizes
 -   Form validation is required to ensure the correct inputs are taken and that all fields are required
--   Gallery with images and brief description ofthe projects
+-   Gallery with images and a brief description of the projects

 ## Features left to implement

 -   Social Media links not updated yet, the designer decided not to link them yet because they are not ready
 -   More projects to be added on the "Works" section
+-   In the project section I'm considering  implementing a "previous" and "next" button to more easily navigate through the projects.
+-   The backend of the contact form, this is outside the scope of my knowledge at this time.

 ## Technologies Used